-If your employer requires grade letters prior to reimbursement, contact us with the required information (check with your human resources department) and then let us know when your grade has posted.
-Help the process by contacting email@example.com with your request prior to the end of the semester so we can have it set up and waiting for the grade.
+If your employer requires grade letters prior to reimbursement, contact us with the required information (check with your Human Resources Department) and then let us know when your grade has posted.
+Help the process by contacting your advisor with your request prior to the end of the semester so that we can have it set up and waiting for the grade.

 Letters of Recommendation

 We do not write recommendation letters for students unless you have worked in our office.
-We suggest that you contact a professor from a class you enjoyed or did well in.
-Your professors have observed your group work, leadership and class participation.
+We suggest that you contact a professor from a course you enjoyed or did well in.
+Your professors have observed your group work, leadership, and class participation.

-These are issued by the Office of Graduate & Professional Education once your degree has been cleared and conferred, usually 3-4 weeks after your final semester/session concludes.
+These are issued by the Graduate Office once your degree has been cleared and conferred, usually 3-4 weeks after your final semester/session concludes.